Tutte's 5-Flow Conjecture for Highly Cyclically Connected Cubic Graphs: Balanced valuations and flow partitions

 \section{Balanced valuations and flow partitions}

-We consider balanced valuations of graphs, a concept introduced by Bondy \cite{Bondy} and Jaeger \cite{Jaeger_75}.
+Bondy \cite{Bondy} and Jaeger \cite{Jaeger_75} introduced the concept of balanced valuations.
 A {\em balanced valuation} of a graph $M = (V,E)$ is a function $w$ from the vertex set $V$ into the real numbers such that for all $X \subseteq V$: $| \sum_{v \in X} w(v) | \leq | \partial_M(X) |$, where $\partial_M(X)$ is the set of edges with precisely one end in $X$.
 For $v \in V$ let $d_M(v)$ be the degree of $v$ in the undirected graph $M$.
 The following theorem relates integer flows to balanced valuations.

 \begin{theorem} \cite{Jaeger_75} Let $M=(V,E)$ be a graph with orientation $D$ and $k\geq 3$.
-Then $M$ has a nowhere-zero $k$-flow $(D,\varphi)$ if and only if there is a balanced valuation $w$ of $M$ with $ w(v) = \frac{k}{k-2}(2d_{D(M)}^+(v) - d_M(v))$, for all $v \in V$. \end{theorem}
+Then $M$ has a nowhere-zero $k$-flow $(D,\varphi)$ if and only if there is a balanced valuation $w$ of $M$ with $ w(v) = \frac{k}{k-2}(2d_{D(M)}^+(v) - d_M(v))$, for all $v \in V.$ \end{theorem}

 In particular, Theorem \ref{Thm_Jaeger_75} says that a cubic graph $G$ has a nowhere-zero 4-flow (nowhere-zero 5-flow) if and only if there is a balanced valuation of $G$ with values in $\{ \pm 2\}$ ($\{ \pm \frac{5}{3}\}$).